What is fertility preservation?

 Medical diagnosis, age and lifestyle choices are all factors that can influence your decision to consider fertility preservation.

-Whether you’re not wanting to consider children now but would like the option later in life, or are looking to undergo gender-affirming treatments that will alter your reproductive abilities, freezing and storage give you choice with your fertility.
+Whether you’re not ready to consider children now but would like the option later in life, or you’re looking to undergo gender-affirming treatments that will alter your reproductive abilities, freezing and storage give you choice with your fertility.

 When it comes to your health, there are a number of treatments that can impact your fertility, such as: